Ranisesh/pdf-tot-xt/README.md

 Pdf is cobverted bto a formated text page py page Paste in any Voice generating App
 Learn as you go
-Foeroed to your friends who are in need
+Forword to your friends who are in need